 - 200 grams of oats/musli

 - 2-3 slices of rice brad with peanut butter and honey

 6. English Breakfast

 English Breakfast varies a lot from a place to another.
 Do it at home if wanted or eat it in a restaurant.
 Choose canned beans without preservatives and additives.
 This meal is perfect for skinny guys because is very high in saturated fats and proteins.
 Some of them also comes with desert too: jam on bread and tea or coffee.

-If you are in a quest for losing weight then eliminate sausages, cook the bacon in less oil and limit the bread and jam to 2 slices at maximum without jam.
-You should also use home-cooked kidney beans instead of canned beans and boil the eggs, don’t cook them into oil.
+If you are in a quest for losing weight then eliminate sausages, cook the bacon in less oil, limit the jam and bread to 2 slices at maximum.
+You should also use home-cooked kidney beans instead of canned beans and boil the eggs, don’t cook them into the oil.

 7. Eggs with Chickpeas and Beans

 Add between 100 and 200 grams of beans, 2-3 eggs and some veggies or salad/leaves too if needed.
 Use as little oil as possible to cook the eggs if losing weight is your main focus.